sampath3797/imgur-img-gallery/README.md

-# IMGUR GALLERY
+# IMGUR IMAGES GALLERY
-`IMGUR GALLERY` This application facilitates Browsing Imgur Gallery Images.
+`IMGUR IMAGES GALLERY` This application facilitates Browsing Imgur Gallery Images.
 User can filter images as per section like hot, top, user and user can sort images like viral, top and time, similarly user can select window like day, week, month, year , all.
 The image resource api is provided by api.imgur.com

 Contents